raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 Open Scratch 3 and load the **Raspberry Pi GPIO** extension.

-To do this, click on the add an extension button and choose the `Raspberry Pi GPIO` extension.
+To do this, click on the `Add Extension` button and choose the `Raspberry Pi GPIO` extension.

 ![Add the Raspberry Pi GPIO extension](images/testing_GPIOextension.png)